-South America is a continent of extremes.
-Dense, tropical wetlands give way to rolling grasslands and rugged mountains.
-Waves quietly lap the pristine beaches of Uruguay’s resort towns while the rhythms of Samba rattle windows in Rio.
+South America is a continent of contrast, many times extreme.
+Dense tropics give way to rolling grasslands and rugged mountains.
+Waves lap the pristine beaches of Uruguay’s resort towns while the rhythms of Samba rattle windows in Rio.
 In Chile alone, you’ll find snow-capped mountains and the world’s driest desert.
 You can party in Paraty one day and hike through a remote rainforest the next.
 Do you adore the chic atmosphere of the Cote d’Azur?
 Then you should visit South America.
 Do you love the rugged, adventurous spirit of Australia?
 Then you should visit South America.
 Do you long for the nightlife, music, and dance of the Iberian Peninsula?
 Then you should visit South America.

 1. EXPERIENCE THE MUSIC AND DANCE OF SOUTH AMERICA